Grief Professional Directory

 droliviaw@oliviawedelcounseling.com

-I’m a licensed therapist in Texas specializing in women’s mental health and perinatal mental health.
+ABOUT: I’m a licensed therapist in Texas specializing in women’s mental health and perinatal mental health.
 One of my main specialties is the intersection of grief due to mother loss and postpartum/maternal mental health.
 I offer intensives (90-120 minutes) as well as more traditional therapy sessions (60 minutes).
 I do in person, virtual, and walk and talk sessions.
 I love helping women find moments of happy when things are hard.
 My office is a safe space for crying, laughing, and expressing any emotion and thought that comes up on the journey to healing. .

 Graduate of Claire Bidwell Smith and Hope Edelman’s Mother Loss Program